Global plastic production tallied 7.8 billion tonnes by 2015 — that’s more than one tonne for every person alive today.

 “Composting FOGO waste is cheaper than sending it to landfill for councils, so rate payers benefit from extra funding for other community services,” Scott said.

-Currently 100 Australian councils (around 20%) offer FOGO bins.
+Currently around 30% of local councils around Australia offer FOGO bins.

 “We can help to move our local councils towards FOGO faster by talking to our local councillors.